Tropicalization of curve arrangement complements and arroids: Axioms for abstract arrangements of curves

 where the sum is taken over all points $\pbf \in \points$.
 Let $\mulSet \coloneqq \set{\mul{\pbf} \mid \pbf \in \points}$ denote the set of multiplicity functions associated to $\points$. \begin{definition} An \emph{arroid} is a tuple $(\groundset, d, \points, \mulSet)$ satisfying the Bézout property. \end{definition} The data contained in an arroid of rank two records the intersection properties of an arrangement of curves in the plane.
 More generally, any loop-free rank three matroid gives rise to a rank two arroid, as shown in the following example. \begin{example} Let $M$ be a loop-free matroid of rank three on a ground set $E\coloneqq \set{1,\dots,n}$, with rank function $r\colon 2^E \to \N$.
 We construct an arroid $\arroid$ as follows.
 The ground set $\groundset$ of $\arroid$ is taken to be $E$, equipped with the degree function $d$ taking constant value $1$.
 The multiset of points $\points$ of this arroid is exactly the set of rank two flats of the matroid, where the multiplicity functions are also constant of value $1$.
 For the Bézout property take a pair $(i,j)$ of elements in the ground set, and note that since $M$ is loop-free, $\set{i}$ is a flat.
-By the flat partition property, there is exactly one rank three flat containing $j$, thus there is exactly one rank three flat, i.e. point of the arroid, containing $\set{i,j}$ as required. \end{example} For more general examples, consider the following: \begin{example} We return to \cref{linesandconic}.
-Let $\groundset = \set{1,2,3,4}$, where $i=1,2,3$ corresponds to the line $L_i$, and $4$ corresponds to the conic $\curve$.
-The degree function $d\colon \groundset \to \Z_{>0}$ is given by $d_i =1$ for $i<4$ and $d_4=2$.
-The multiset of points is $\points = \set{\set{1,2,4},\set{1,3,4},\set{2,3,4}},$ corresponding to the set of intersection points of the lines and conic.
-The Bézout property of $\points$ follows directly from the Bézout theorem for $\plane{K}$. \end{example}
+By the flat partition property, there is exactly one rank three flat containing $j$, thus there is exactly one rank three flat, i.e. point of the arroid, containing $\set{i,j}$ as required. \end{example} By the above construction, any matroid has a corresponding arroid.
+In particular, nonrealizable matroids are not realizable as arroids either, when requiring the specified curves to satisfy the conditions imposed by the degree function and multiplicity functions, i.e. that they must be lines intersecting in one point.
+However, when removing these restrictions, it may be possible to find curve arrangements having the intersection properties of the original unrealizable matroids.
+For nonrealizability in higher degrees, see \cref{ex:non-pascal}.